nazmulidris/developerlife.com/_posts/2018-10-21-kotlin-testing-setup.md

 [android-junit5](https://github.com/mannodermaus/android-junit5) gradle plugin.
 Sadly, there's no easier way to automatically add support for JUnit5 (as of this Oct 2018).

-In order to use Roboelectric, you will also need JUnit4 via JUnit5 Vintage support.
+In order to use Roboelectric 3.8, you will also need JUnit4 via JUnit5 Vintage support.
 And you will have to ensure that you app doesn't target API level 28.

 These are the entries in the `build.gradle.kts` file for the app module that are required to import